Purple Moose Felting's

 Green: 38 gauge medium triangular (A great all purpose needle.
 You can felt many projects from start to finish using just a 38 gauge triangular needle!)

 Yellow: 40 gauge medium/fine triangular (A medium/fine gauge needle that is thin - and fragile!
 This needle is perfect for the finishing stages of your project when you want to fine tune any details without distorting the overall shape of your work.
-It is great for final smoothing and fuzz-clean-up because it won't leave big, noticeable holes the way a larger needle would.)
+It is great for final smoothing and fuzz-clean-up because it won't leave big, noticeable holes the way a thicker needle would.)

 STAR BLADE NEEDLES: